bnc19/COV_Italy_multistrain/README.md

 This repository is divided into 2 sections:

 * *model_fitting* - code to fit a multivariant model to reconstruct the transmission dynamics of the dominant variants carrying the A220V and M234I-A376T mutations, all other co-circulating variants, and the alpha variant (B.1.1.7) for Veneto (between July 2020-May 2021) and the rest of Italy (between May 2020-2021), separately.
 * *counterfactuals*- code to run models of the baseline and counterfactual testing scenarios using posterior samples obtained from *model_fitting* as input.
-Also includes code to run the sensitivitiy analyses, code to calculate test performance metrics and estimate varaint detection by genomic surveillance, and code to produce figures from the manuscript.
+Also includes code to run the sensitivity analyses, code to calculate test performance metrics and estimate variant detection by genomic surveillance, and code to produce figures from the manuscript.

 ### *model_fitting*